-30.6.5.2 Permitted Height.
-Height shall be determined by the top of the panel at its maximum tilt.
-Height of the panels must be two feet less than the total vegetative screening.
+30.6.5.3 Permitted Height.
+Height shall be determined by the top of the panel at its maximum tilt measured from grade at the base.
+Height of the solar structures must not exceed 25 feet.

-30.6.5.3 Power Lines.
+30.6.5.4 Power Lines.
 To avoid visual clutter, intra-project power lines having a voltage of 34,500 volts or less shall be buried unless the applicant can sufficiently demonstrate that burying the lines will violate other governmental or industry-wide guidelines/standards, violate applicable law, or have demonstrated to the Commission that such lines will be hidden from public view.

-30.6.5.4 Accessory Structures.
-To avoid unnecessary clutter, transformers, batteries/power storage approved under a separate conditional use permit, and other electrical equipment should be screened following the same guidelines as Section 30.6.5.1.
+30.6.5.5 Accessory Structures.
+To avoid unnecessary clutter equipment should be screened following the same guidelines as Section 30.6.5.1.